Pankaj-Wadhwani/tic-tac-toe/README.md

 # tic-tac-toe
-tic-tac-toe game implemented using jQuery
+tic-tac-toe game implemented using jQuery,single player VS computer as well as two players.